What Is Propanediol?

 Propanediol is a glycol also known as 1,3-propanediol.
 Propanediol has a similar structure to another skincare ingredient, propylene glycol or 1,2-propanediol.
 While the difference between these two ingredient’s structure and names may be subtle, the small difference makes for different uses and safety profiles.

+Propylene glycol is a synthetic ingredient made from petroleum or corn and are highly purified products.
+This ensures that there are no impurities in the final product.
 Since propanediol can be produced from a natural source, it is used as an alternative to petroleum-derived glycols.
-The process of making propanediol from corn is more energy efficient than conventional petrochemical processes.
-It produces a smaller environmental footprint, requires lower operating costs, and has greater sustainability due to use of renewable corn feedstock.
+The process of making propanediol from corn is more energy-efficient than conventional petrochemical processes.
+It produces a smaller environmental footprint, requires lower operating costs, and has greater sustainability due to the use of renewable corn feedstock.
 Thus, propanediol is an appealing ingredient for companies that produce natural and “green” personal care products.

 Lastly, propanediol functions as a solvent.
 It is considered to be an excellent solvent for harder to dissolve ingredients, such as salicylic acid, ferulic acid, allantoin, and ascorbic acid.
 Propanediol provides a light, non-sticky, slightly dry skin feel.

 Is Propanediol Safe?